LukeBirkett/study-planner/934G5_Machine_Learning/assessment/brief.md

 # Other Important Notice

-1. Your report must NOT be longer than 10 pages.
+1. Your report must NOT be longer than 10 pages or 3000 words.
 Also, it must have NOT more than 3 tables and 2 figures.
 Nothing after p.
 10 in the report will be read or marked.
 Also, tables after the first 3 and figures after the first 2 will be ignored.

 2. You are not required to code algorithms from scratch.
 You can use standard libraries including Scikit-learn, PyTorch, TensorFlow.
 However, you must only use standard libraries